chloeanz04/Seafood-E-commerce-User-Behavior-Analysis/README.md

 ## Analysis Questions
 The project addresses the following questions:

-1. Percentage of sessions with a purchase event.
+1. Percentage of sessions with a purchase event: 49.9%
-2. Percentage of sessions viewing the checkout page but without a purchase.
+2. Percentage of sessions viewing the checkout page but without a purchase: 9.1%
-3. Top 3 pages with the most views.
+3. Top 3 pages with the most views: **All Products** (3174), **Checkout** (2103), **Home Page** (1782)
-4. Number of views and add-to-cart events per product category.
+4. Number of views and add-to-cart events per product category:
+   - **Shellfish:** 6204 views | 3792 add-to-carts
+   - **Fish:** 4633 views | 2789 add-to-carts
+   - **Luxury:** 3032 views | 1870 add-to-carts
-5. Top 3 products by purchase count.
+6. Top 3 products by purchase count: **Product 1** (754), **Product 9** (726), **Product 8** (719)
-6. Generate a table per product with:
+7. Generate a table per product with:
    - Number of views
    - Number of add-to-cart events
    - Number of abandoned carts (added to cart but not purchased)
    - Number of purchases
-7. Generate a similar aggregated table per product category.
+8. Generate a similar aggregated table per product category.
-8. Identify products with the highest views, add-to-cart, and purchase counts.
+9. Identify products with the highest views, add-to-cart, and purchase counts.
-9. Identify products with the highest cart abandonment.
+10. Identify products with the highest cart abandonment.
-10. Identify products with the highest view-to-purchase conversion rate.
+11. Identify products with the highest view-to-purchase conversion rate.
-11. Calculate average view-to-add-to-cart conversion rate.
+12. Calculate average view-to-add-to-cart conversion rate.
-12. Calculate average add-to-cart-to-purchase conversion rate.
+13. Calculate average add-to-cart-to-purchase conversion rate.